makersacademy/airport_challenge/MyREADME.md

 **Use the TDD process to complete this challenge**

-### My approach & goals:
+### My approach:

 I'm using a project we worked on in pairs this week (the Boris Bikes challenge) as my framework for the Airport Challenge.
  I spent most of Saturday redoing aforementioned challenge on my own, to make sure that I fully grasp the steps, thinking process, methods and syntax we used.

+## My Goals:

+- Correctly follow the TDD process
+- Create separate files for every class, module and test suite
+- Achieve above 95% test coverage
+- Learn about rubocop
+- Finish the project
-If I don't complete this challenge on time, then I'll (hopefully) still be able to say that I know what I'm supposed to do and how to do it, even if it takes me a bit too long at the moment.
+- If I don't complete this challenge on time, then I'll (hopefully) still be able to say that I know what I'm supposed to do and how to do it, even if it takes me a bit too long at the moment

 ------------------------------------